dgw0015/charlton-culinary/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+#### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About This Application
+This application will be used to show case Charlton's culinary experiences as well as add to her overall portfolio.

 ## Available Scripts